Wave propagation on microstate geometries: Slow decay of waves on two charge microstate geometries

 We can extend the quasimodes constructed in the previous subsection to continuous function on the whole of spacetime by setting $u_r \equiv 0$ in the outer region $r \geq R \mu_\ell$, however, these functions will not even be $C^1$ in general.
 Instead, we will multiply $u_r$ by a smooth cut-off function $\chi_\ell(r)$, with support in the region $r \in [\frac{1}{2} R \mu_\ell, R \mu_\ell]$, such that $\chi_\ell(\frac{1}{2} R\mu_\ell) = 1$ and $\chi_\ell(R\mu_\ell) = 0$.

 This means that the quasimodes no longer give a solution to the wave equation, but only an \emph{approximate} solution.
-To quantify the error produced by the cut-off, we rely on Agmon estimates as in \cite{Holzegel2014} and \cite{Keir:2014oka}.
-We begin with a simple weighted energy-type estimate, which can be proven by integrating by parts:
+To quantify the error produced by the cut-off, we rely on Agmon estimates as in \cite{Holzegel2014} and \cite{Keir2016}.
+We begin with a simple weighted energy-type estimate, which can be proven by integrating by parts, and appears as lemma 5.1 in \cite{Keir2016}:

 \begin{proposition}[Exponentially weighted energy estimate] Let $r_2 \geq r_1$, let $h > 0$ be a positive constant and let $u$, $W$ and $D$ be smooth, real valued functions of $r \in [r_1, r_2]$, with $u(r_1) = u(r_2) = 0$.
 Then